Posts Tagged ‘Alternate History’

 Still, his mind couldn’t believe it, he had to feel it, he had to touch it with his own hands.
 Without fear he ran to the shallow grave and scooped up the skull.
 Its eyes, black as the Wisconsin night, stared back at him.
 What truths did it have to reveal?
 Robert felt like Shakespeare’s Hamlet, speaking to the remains of Yorick.
 Perhaps these were the remains of Ed Gein himself.
 Alas poor Gein, a fellow of infinite strangeness, he carried this town on his back a million times and is now abhorred in the townsfolk’s imagination.
 Here in Bloch’s hand rests the final fate of all mankind, no matter what fables we write or athletics we achieve, one day all will be bones in the ground such as these.

 Bloch turned to see a second pair of circular lights shining on him, but this set of lights were moving in the darkness.
 The truck’s engine kept running as the driver’s side door opened, before swiftly slamming shut.
-Robert heard the ratchet of the shotgun before seeing Fred from the bar angrily step forward.
+Robert heard the ratchet of the shotgun before seeing Roger from the bar angrily step forward.

 “What the hell are you doing out here!”